 One who does not want to believe in the existence of God will probably find any evidence presented insufficient.
 On the other hand, those who come wanting to find God will find ample evidence of His existence.

 Some . . . are afraid to open their minds to the possibility of God, fearing that if they do they will be overwhelmed by the apparent evidence and yet somehow be wrong.
-They forget that they are also in danger of being wrong when they close their eyes to the possibility of God and hold their present beliefs without adequate evidence and, in fact, in the face of substantial evidence for God.
+They forget that they are also in danger of being wrong when they close their eyes to the possibility of God and hold their present beliefs without adequate evidence and, in fact, in the

 - Is the Bible Reliable?: If the Bible is inerrant, it provides considerable evidence that an Eternal Being (i.e., God) exists.

 - Origin of the Universe: If evolution does not satisfactorily explain the origin of the universe, the existence of a Master Designer (i.e., God) does.